 Twenty-first century discovery relies heavily on software.
 Whether the software runs on a researcher's laptop or tablet, on a web server in a colleague's laboratory, or on a storage system at an international research facility, research depends on software to create, analyze, and manage data at scales impossible for unassisted human beings.
 Although most researchers still work in small teams, in standard offices and using standard computers, their work increasingly includes remote computing systems: on campus, on the web, at regional research facilities, and at national and international research computing centers.
 This research cyberinfrastructure is increasingly complex, so much so that we now need to use computers and software to help us keep track of the computers and software available to us.

-This portal serves three kinds of people: research software users (researchers, educators, students, application developers), research software developers, and the research computing administrators who install the software and operate services based on the software.
-The portal offers features that assist each of these activities.
+This portal serves three communities of individuals: research software users (researchers, educators, students, application developers), research software developers, and research computing operators/integrators who facilitate access to research software.
+The portal offers features that assist these groups in their software related activities.

 - For research software users, we offer features for discovering research software, for providing feedback, and for explaining research needs.

 - For research software developers, we offer a registry of research needs, features for advertising software to prospective users and receiving feedback.

 - For research computing operators and integrators, we offer the registry of research needs, features for discovering research software, features for advertising the available software and services at a facility, and features for coordinating with other research facilities.

 Our vision is to help these three research communities work together efficiently by sharing requirements, plans, activity status, and information about available software.
 Our strategy has three parts:

 - Create a community consensus around software requirements and abilities.